trampgeek/moodle-qtype_coderunner/README.md

 STUDENT\_ANSWER, which is the text that the student entered into the answer box, plus another called TEST, which is a record containing the test-case that the question author has specified for the particular test.
+The TEST attributes most likely to be used within the template are TEST.testcode (the code to execute for the test), TEXT.stdin (the standard input for the test -- not normally used within a template, but occasionally useful), TEXT.extra (the extra template data provided in the question authoring form).
 The template will typically use just the TEST.testcode field, which is the "test" field of the testcase, and usually (but not always) is a bit of code to be run to test the student's answer.
 As an example, the question type *c\_function*, which asks students to write a C function,